Welcome to Oakwood City Elementary Schools!

 Visitors, particularly parents, are welcome at the school.
 Visitors must report to the office upon entering the school to sign in and obtain a pass.
+Visitors may be required to provide photo identification when entering the building.
 Any visitor found in the building or on the playground without signing in or obtaining a pass shall be escorted to the office.
 If a person wishes to confer with a member of the staff, they should call for an appointment prior to coming to the school in order to schedule a mutually convenient meeting time.
 Unfortunately, we are not able to extend an invitation to other children to spend the day attending classes with our students.

 Harman and Smith use many volunteers each week.
 There are opportunities to assist in the school library, the cafeteria, and other special times during the school year.
 The use of volunteers is coordinated through the PTO.
 A volunteer training session is required.
 Volunteers who work regularly with students, and those who work with students in an unsupervised area will be required to provide fingerprints.
 This can be done at the Board office and at no cost to volunteers.

 If you have an interest in volunteering, please call the office or send a note.
 We will put you in contact with the appropriate person.
 The building newsletter will also act as a means of seeking volunteers for special projects.